larson-group/clubb_release/dash_app/README.md

 Results appear after each measured repetition; warmups are excluded from the default plots.
 Saved profiles can be overlaid, compared with a baseline, or viewed as process distributions and exclusive-cost decompositions.
+JAX does not yet emit the native timer files required by Profile.

 Reusing a profile name asks for confirmation before replacing the existing profile. **Export selected** downloads complete profiles as a ZIP; **Import**